 Florida Blue (Blue Cross Blue Shield of Florida) offers both HMO and PPO products on the ACA marketplace, depending on the county and specific plan chosen.
 Their BlueSelect plans are typically HMO or EPO products.
 Their BlueCare plans are HMO.
 PPO options from Florida Blue tend to carry higher premiums.
 Check the specific plan's Summary of Benefits and Coverage (SBC) or the plan type listed on HealthCare.gov to confirm whether a particular Florida Blue plan is HMO, EPO, or PPO before enrolling.

-A licensed Florida health insurance agent can help you compare HMO, EPO, and PPO options in your county — and verify whether your doctors are in-network on specific plans.
+A licensed Florida health insurance agent can help you compare HMO, EPO, and PPO options in your county.
 There's no cost to you.

 Get a Free Plan ComparisonRelated reading: Florida ACA Guide Hub | Bronze vs. Gold ACA Plans in Florida | Health Insurance Deductibles Explained